suyashvsingh/RCE70/README.md

 6. The user can download the code using the Download button

-7. There is an interview mode, where the user can write code and give input, and the same would be shared with the interviewer.
-The interviewer can then run the code and see the output.

 ## Thought behind the project

 1. Researchers could use a Remote Code Executor app to test the security of different applications or systems, without having to run potentially dangerous code on their own machines.